SolarArbiter/SolarArbiter.github.io/metrics.md

 $$ \text{RES} = \frac{1}{n} \sum_{i=1}^I N_i (\bar{o}_i - \bar{o})^2 $$

-Resolution is the weighted averaged of the squared differences between the releative event frequency for each forecast subsample and the overall event frequency.
+Resolution is the weighted averaged of the squared differences between the relative event frequency for each forecast subsample and the overall event frequency.
 Resolution measures the forecast's ability to produce subsample forecast periods where the event frequency is different.
 Higher values of RES are desirable.

 ### Uncertainty (UNC)